Colour wheel theory of love: Mania

 Manic lovers speak of their partners with possessives and superlatives, and they feel that they "need" their partners.
 Oftentimes, manic individuals are attracted to individuals who have low self-esteem and a weak self-concept.
 This kind of love is expressed as a means of rescue, or reinforcement of value.
 Manic lovers value finding a partner through chance without prior knowledge of their financial status, education, background, or personality traits.
 Insufficient expression of Manic love by one's partner can cause one to perceive the partner as aloof, materialistic, and detached.
-In excess, mania becomes obsession or codependency, and obsessed manic lovers can thus come across as being very possessive and jealous.
-One example from real life can be found in the case of John Hinckley, Jr., an individual suffering from mental illness, who attempted to assassinate the incumbent US President Ronald Reagan due to a delusion that this would prompt the actress Jodie Foster to finally reciprocate his obsessive love.
+In excess, mania becomes obsession, and obsessed manic lovers can thus come across as being very possessive and jealous.

-Extreme examples of mania in popular culture include yandere anime and manga characters.
-Additionally, Manic love is a central theme in the films Endless Love, Fatal Attraction, Misery, Play Misty for Me, Swimfan, and Taxi Driver.